Cornell Big Red football: 19th century

+20th century

 In 1901, under first-year coach Ray Starbuck, the Cornellians outscored their opponents 324–38 and won 11 games for the only time in school history.
 Pop Warner returned as head coach from 1904 to 1906, during which time his teams posted a 21–8 record.

 Cornell began playing Ivy League rival Penn in 1893.
-They have played 122 times since, in every year except 1918, making this game the 5th most played college football contest in the nation.
+They have played 129 times since, in every year except 1918 and 2020, making this game the sixth-most played college football contest in the nation.

 In 1915, Cornell won all nine of its games.
 They handed Harvard their first loss in 50 consecutive games, 10–0.
 Gil Dobie took over as head coach in 1920.
 In his first season, the Cornellians posted a 6–2 record, but in each of the subsequent three years they finished 8–0.
 Cornell was awarded the national championship for each of those three seasons by at least one selector.
 In those seasons, Cornell outscored its opponents, 1,051 points to 71.

 Cornell defeated Penn State, 21–6, in 1938 to begin a school record unbeaten streak of 16 games.
 The Big Red compiled an 8–0 record in 1939 for its fifth national championship.
 The possibility of a Rose Bowl invitation that season was rebuffed by the university administration.
 The unbeaten streak came to an end in 1940 with the infamous Fifth Down Game.
 After the game, Cornell voluntarily forfeited to Dartmouth when review of film showed the Big Red had inadvertently used five downs.
 The ESPN College Football Encyclopedia named the game, and Cornell's honorable concession, the second greatest moment in college football history.

 In 1951, Cornell beat defending Big Ten and Rose Bowl champion Michigan, 20–7.
 Between 1969 and 1971, running back Ed Marinaro broke numerous NCAA records with a career total of 1,881 yards and 24 touchdowns.
 His senior year, he finished as runner-up in the Heisman Trophy voting behind Pat Sullivan of Auburn.
 That same season, Cornell finished 6–1 to secure a share of the Ivy League conference championship for the first time.
 Following the 1981 season, the Ivy League was reclassified to Division I-AA, today known as the Football Championship Subdivision (FCS), Cornell moved to Division I-AA play with the rest of the league.
 Cornell twice more attained the Ivy League title, shared in 1988 with Penn and shared with Dartmouth in 1990.
-Beginning in 2018 Cornell will play New York State Ivy League rival, the Columbia Lions in their final game.
+Beginning in 2018, Cornell has played New York State Ivy League rival, the Columbia Lions, in their final game.
 The victor is awarded the Empire Cup.

+21st century

 The Ivy League announced that no sports would be played in the 2020 season because of the COVID-19 pandemic.
 The Big Red returned to Schoellkopf in September 2021 to play Virginia Military Institute, its first game after a 665-day hiatus.